nathantspencer/webknossos_toolkit/README.md

 **EX:** `$ python swc2obj.py 'path\to\swc\directory'`

 Following the command given in the first example, `file.obj` will be created in the same directory as the input file.
 In the second example, `.obj`s will be created in `\directory`.

+## swc2pt3dadd
+The python script `swc2pt3dadd.py` will convert each node of a given `.swc` file into a 3d point which can then be pasted into a `.hoc` file.
+The script takes a path to the `.swc` file as an argument.
+The resulting file is not actually valid `.hoc` but rather a series of commands that can be used in a `.hoc` file.
+For this reason, the output file is saved as a `.txt` file alongside the input file with the suffix `_pt3dadd` appended to the original name.
+A usage example is shown below.

+**EX:** `$ python swc2pt3dadd.py 'path\to\swc\file.swc'`

 ## swc_center
 The python script `swc_center.py` takes as an argument the path to an `swc` file.
 An `.swc` will be created in the same directory as the target file, with `_centered` appended to the original file name.
 The new swc will be centered around (0, 0, 0).
 Note that this will result in negative coordinates.
 A usage example is shown below: